 At the personal injury law firm of Allen & Allen, we frequently assist clients who are injured in automobile accidents.
 One of the first questions that arises is whether the at-fault driver has insurance coverage to pay for the harm caused by the accident.
 Sometimes the at-fault driver has insurance and sometimes not.
-This blog will address insurance questions that typically arise after an accident.
+This post will address insurance questions that typically arise after an accident.

 Aren’t Virginia drivers required to have insurance?